iidzim/Framed/README.md

 ## About

-WeFrame is an online platform dedicated to photographers.
+Framed is an online platform dedicated to photographers.
 You can create your own profile and start exploring, discovering, and sharing with others.

 ## Technologies